-A mid-clerkship assessment for each student is required as per the Competency Assessment Policy.
-Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title) and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e. g. review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
+Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title), and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
 The purpose of this feedback is to identify strengths and opportunities for improvement.

-During the first half of the FCPM Clerkship, the student will request at least 1 PRIME+ form via the myTIPreport app to be completed by any faculty preceptor who has worked with the student by the end of Week 3.
-This will serve as the mid-clerkship formative assessment.
-Additionally, the Clerkship Director will meet with each student at a mid-point of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.
-The student will request at least 1 additional PRIME+ form via myTIPreport and should be completed in the second half of the clerkship by a faculty preceptor who has worked with the student.
+During the first half of the FCPM Clerkship, the student will request at least 1 PRIME+ form via myTIPreport to be completed by any faculty preceptor who has worked with the student by the end of Week 2.
+This will serve as an ongoing mid-clerkship formative assessment.
+Additionally, the clerkship director will meet with each student at a mid-point of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.